kiranwood/LHL-SQL-Project/cleaning_data.md

 ```

 ```
-WITH Products AS  -- product information that have transactions
+WITH products AS  -- product information that have transactions
 	(
 	SELECT	RPAD(productsku, 14, '0') AS productsku,
 		name,